Ethan-Good/startup/notes.md

 What is the CSS property that changes the amount of spacing between elements? margin

 How would you set the style of an element to use centered text instead of left justified?
-Include complete punctuation.
+Include complete punctuation:
 text-align: center;

 How would you set the style of an element to float to the right?
-Include complete punctuation.
+Include complete punctuation:
 float: right;

 How would you set the width of an element to be 100%?
-Include complete punctuation.
+Include complete punctuation:
 width: 100%;

-How would you specify that a set of CSS properties applies to the following div: `<div id="content">`
+How would you specify that a set of CSS properties applies to the following div: `<div id="content">`?
 #content

-How would you specify that a set of CSS properties applies to the following div: `<div class="special">` .special
+How would you specify that a set of CSS properties applies to the following div: `<div class="special">`?
+.special

 What pseudo-selector would you add to an element to show a style when the mouse is over an element?
 Include the necessary punctuation.